contour-terminal/contour/docs/configuration/advanced/mouse.md

 Modifier to be pressed in order to initiate block-selection using the left mouse button.

-This is usually the Control modifier, but on OS/X that is not possible, so Alt or Meta would be recommended instead.
+This is usually the Control modifier, but on macOS that is not possible, so Alt or Meta would be recommended instead.

 Supported modifiers: